 About

-Violet Purple offers hands-on projects in basic programming, 3D modeling, circuitry, and robotics.
-Students also design and execute experiments on the International Space Station (ISS) under microgravity, design experiments using Arduino-based ground units, and build and launch model rockets.
+Violet Purple offers hands-on activities in basic programming, advanced programming, 3D modeling, circuitry, robotics, rocketry, and model rocket building and launching.
+The program also includes opportunities for students to design and execute space experiments on the International Space Station (ISS) using Arduino-based ground units.

 • Ages: 7–17 years old

-The staff includes Silicon Valley engineers, public school teachers, and entrepreneurs.
-Violet Purple started as a voluntary program in 2016 at a public school in Silicon Valley and has collaborated with school teachers.
-The course was presented at the STEAM Symposium 2018 in Long Beach, California, and students presented their experiments at NASA Kennedy Space Center in Florida in 2019 during the launch of the SpaceX CRS-17 mission.
-The program states the mission: “We believe it’s very important to connect with leading thinkers in order to inspire our students in becoming creative, innovative leaders.
-Ultimately, with the appropriate investment, we can use these collaborative projects to transform STEM education beyond our walls.”
-One parent-facing description from an elementary school teacher in Fremont Unified School District says that at Violet Purple, children enter the world of computer programming without being fixated to a screen, and that the lessons and workshops allowed her students’ imaginations to explore coding in an interactive and engaging way.
-The program also states the phrase “Where Imagination is greater than Knowledge,” and notes that in the summer of 2020 it provided hybrid learning with online instruction and STEM kits delivered at home.
+Violet Purple’s staff includes Silicon Valley engineers, public school teachers, and entrepreneurs.
+The program started as a voluntary program in 2016 at a public school in Silicon Valley and has collaborated with school teachers.
+Its course was presented at the STEAM Symposium 2018 held in Long Beach, California.
+Students from the program presented their experiments at NASA Kennedy Space Center in Florida in 2019 during the launch of the SpaceX CRS-17 mission, and some collaborators are startups, UC Berkeley alumni, and Silicon Valley big tech firms.
+The program’s stated mission is that it is very important to connect with leading thinkers in order to inspire students in becoming creative, innovative leaders.

 • Ages: 7–17 years old

-The staff includes Silicon Valley engineers, public school teachers, and entrepreneurs.
-Violet Purple started as a voluntary program in 2016 at a public school in Silicon Valley and has collaborated with school teachers.
-The course was presented at the STEAM Symposium 2018 in Long Beach, California, and students presented their experiments at NASA Kennedy Space Center in Florida in 2019 during the launch of the SpaceX CRS-17 mission.
-The program states the mission: “We believe it’s very important to connect with leading thinkers in order to inspire our students in becoming creative, innovative leaders.
-Ultimately, with the appropriate investment, we can use these collaborative projects to transform STEM education beyond our walls.”
-One parent-facing description from an elementary school teacher in Fremont Unified School District says that at Violet Purple, children enter the world of computer programming without being fixated to a screen, and that the lessons and workshops allowed her students’ imaginations to explore coding in an interactive and engaging way.
-The program also states the phrase “Where Imagination is greater than Knowledge,” and notes that in the summer of 2020 it provided hybrid learning with online instruction and STEM kits delivered at home.
+Violet Purple’s staff includes Silicon Valley engineers, public school teachers, and entrepreneurs.
+The program started as a voluntary program in 2016 at a public school in Silicon Valley and has collaborated with school teachers.
+Its course was presented at the STEAM Symposium 2018 held in Long Beach, California.
+Students from the program presented their experiments at NASA Kennedy Space Center in Florida in 2019 during the launch of the SpaceX CRS-17 mission, and some collaborators are startups, UC Berkeley alumni, and Silicon Valley big tech firms.
+The program’s stated mission is that it is very important to connect with leading thinkers in order to inspire students in becoming creative, innovative leaders.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.